S&M (song): Chart performance

 In the US, the song debuted at number 53 on the Billboard Hot 100 on December 4, 2010.
-On the week of February 23, 2011, "S&M" jumped from 31 to eight, reaching the top ten.
-After climbing up the chart, the song reached number two on March 30, 2011, and stayed for two consecutive weeks, behind Katy Perry's song "E.T.".
+On the week of February 23, 2011, "S&M" jumped from 31 to 8.
+After climbing up the chart, the song reached number 2 on March 30, 2011, and stayed for two consecutive weeks, behind Katy Perry's song "E.T.".
 Following the release of the official remix featuring Spears, the song reached the top of the chart, with the album version of "S&M" and the remix selling a combined total of 293,000 downloads.
-"S&M" became Rihanna's tenth US number-one single on the chart, tying her with Janet Jackson in fourth place for female soloists who have topped that chart; with only four years, eleven months and two weeks between her first and tenth number one on the chart, Rihanna achieved the milestone faster than any other solo artist.
-It became Spears' fifth number-one single on the Hot 100.
-"S&M" became Rihanna's eighth number-one song on the Mainstream Top 40 chart and she became the artist with the most number one songs in the chart's nineteen-year history.
-The song was number one on the Dance Club Songs chart and number 33 on the Hot Latin Songs chart.
+"S&M" became Rihanna's tenth US number 1 single on the chart, tying her with Janet Jackson in fourth place for female soloists who have topped that chart; with only four years, eleven months and two weeks between her first and tenth number 1 on the chart, Rihanna achieved the milestone faster than any other solo artist.
+It became Spears' fifth number 1 single on the Hot 100.
+"S&M" became Rihanna's eighth number 1 song on the Mainstream Top 40 chart and she became the artist with the most number 1 songs in the chart's nineteen-year history.
+The song was number 1 on the Dance Club Songs chart and number 33 on the Hot Latin Songs chart.
 It debuted at number 80 on the Hot R&B/Hip-Hop Songs in the February 26, 2011 issue of Billboard, and peaked at number 59.
 "S&M" peaked at number 24 on the Adult Pop Airplay chart, and at number 14 on the Latin Pop Songs chart.
-The song has been certified quintuple platinum by the Recording Industry Association of America (RIAA), and has sold 3,837,000 digital copies in the US as of June 2015.
-"S&M" ranked at number two on Billboards Dance Club Songs year-end chart, and number 15 on its Mainstream Top 40 year-end chart.
-In Canada, the song peaked at number one for the week of April 21, 2011.
+The song has since received a 6× Platinum certification by the Recording Industry Association of America (RIAA), for sales and streaming equivalent-units of 6 million, and has sold 3,837,000 digital copies in the US as of June 2015.
+"S&M" ranked at number 2 on Billboards Dance Club Songs year-end chart, and number 15 on its Mainstream Top 40 year-end chart.
+In Canada, the song peaked at number 1 for the week of April 21, 2011.